5 Deadly Venoms of Brooklyn: Tony Touch, PF Cuttin, Mister Cee, DJ Premier, Evil Dee (1997)

 Calm Under Pressure - Shadez of Brooklyn

-The original Five Deadly Venoms (1978) is a landmark Hong Kong martial arts mystery directed by Chang Cheh for Shaw Brothers Studio.
-The film follows Yang Tieh, a young disciple sent by his dying master to uncover the true identities of five former pupils and eliminate any who have turned their lethal skills toward evil.
-Each of the Five Deadly Venoms practices a distinct animal-based fighting style—Centipede, Snake, Scorpion, Lizard, and Toad—rooted in Chinese folklore.
-As Yang’s investigation unfolds, the film blends kung fu spectacle with intrigue, deception, and shifting alliances, earning its reputation as a cult classic and launching the legendary “Venom Mob” into martial arts cinema history.
+Five Deadly Venoms (1978) is a classic martial arts film directed by Chang Cheh for Shaw Brothers Studio.
+The story centers on Yang Tieh, a young student sent by his dying master to find out which of five former pupils has used their deadly skills for evil.
+Each of these Five Deadly Venoms uses a unique animal-inspired fighting style: Centipede, Snake, Scorpion, Lizard, and Toad, all based on Chinese folklore.
+As Yang investigates, the film mixes kung fu action with mystery, betrayal, and shifting alliances.
+It became a cult favorite and helped make the “Venom Mob” famous in martial arts cinema.

-Where the film presents secretive fighters defined by distinct combat styles, the 1997 mixtape, 5 Deadly Venoms of Brooklyn, reimagines the concept through turntables instead of fists.
-The “venoms” here are elite Brooklyn DJs — Tony Touch, PF Cuttin, Mister Cee, DJ Premier, and Evil Dee — each deadly in their own right.
-Where the film’s tension comes from hidden identities and betrayal, the mixtape’s danger lies in proximity — five heavyweight selectors occupying the same sonic space.
-There’s no single protagonist and no clear hierarchy, just mastery on display, echoing the original film’s core idea: distinct styles, equal threat, and no weak links.
+While the film features secretive fighters with their own combat styles, the 1997 mixtape 5 Deadly Venoms of Brooklyn takes that idea and applies it to DJing.
+Here, the “venoms” are top Brooklyn DJs: Tony Touch, PF Cuttin, Mister Cee, DJ Premier, and Evil Dee.
+The film’s drama comes from hidden identities and betrayal, but the mixtape stands out because these five talented DJs share the same space.
+There’s no main character or clear ranking, just each DJ showing their skills, reflecting the film’s main theme: different styles, equal strength, and no weak links.

 So… who had the strongest showing on 5 Deadly Venoms of Brooklyn?